overbrowsing/wasteback-machine/README.md

 - **Retrieve snapshots by date or timespan:** Selects the nearest snapshot if the exact timestamp is missing.
 - **Analyse page composition:** Measure sizes of HTML, CSS, JS, images, videos, fonts and other resources.
 - **Generate detailed asset lists:** Includes URLs, types, and sizes of all page assets.
 - **Retrieval completeness score:** See what percentage of a snapshot was successfully retrieved.

 ## Installation

 ### Using NPM

-To install Wasteback Machine as a dependency for your projects using NPM.
+To install Wasteback Machine as a dependency for your projects using NPM:

 ```sh
 npm install @overbrowsing/wasteback-machine